alemtani/WriteGPT/api/README.md

 ## Resources

-Please check out the [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) for more information on building these sort of APIs.
+For more information on the basics of Flask and an introduction to building Flask APIs, please check out the [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).

-Additionally, you may find [this public API](https://github.com/miguelgrinberg/microblog-api) useful for actually building and testing the API routes.
+Additionally, for building a practical API and testing it out, you can get inspiration from [this public API](https://github.com/miguelgrinberg/microblog-api).